cresset-template/cresset/README.md

 for the latest GPU architectures and provides a multitude of pre-installed machine learning libraries.
-For anyone starting a new project, and therefore with no dependencies, using the latest NGC image is strongly recommended.
+For anyone starting a new project, and therefore with no dependencies, using the latest NGC image is recommended.

 To use the NGC images, use the following commands: